-In this installment of Canadian Growth Hackers, Vitaly spoke to Michael Irvine, Head of Marketing at Looka, to explore how marketing automation has allowed the company to scale rapidly.
+In this installment of Canadian Growth Hackers, Vitaly spoke to Michael Irvine, Head of Marketing at Looka (formerly Logojoy), to explore how marketing automation has allowed the company to scale rapidly.
 In just 1.5 years, Looka (previously Logojoy) has had 2.4 million new businesses use their platform to design logos.

 Mike, thanks for speaking to me!
 Why don’t start off by telling us about what Looka does and why it was created?